 (Source: HSE Study 2009)

-The Asbestos Testing and Consultancy Association (ATaC) provide a number of asbestos related training courses, for anybody who wishes to earn certificates in asbestos removal, asbestos surveying, asbestos analysis and asbestos management.
-The currently available courses are RSPH Level 4 Certificate in Asbestos Laboratory and Project Management, RSPH Level 3 Award in Asbestos Bulk Analysis, Remote RSH Level 3 Award in Asbestos Management for Dutyholders, RSPH Level 3 Award in Asbestos Surveying and RSPH Level 3 Award in Asbestos Air Monitoring and Clearance Procedures.
-These qualifications are offered courtesy of the RSPH (Royal Society for Public Health), and have been especially developed for experts involved with asbestos management, working within UKAS endorsed companies.
+ATaC provide plenty of asbestos related training courses, for anyone who wishes to get involved in asbestos management, asbestos removal, asbestos surveying and asbestos analysis.
+The courses that are currently available include RSPH Level 3 Award in Asbestos Surveying, Remote RSH Level 3 Award in Asbestos Management for Dutyholders, RSPH Level 3 Award in Asbestos Bulk Analysis, RSPH Level 3 Award in Asbestos Air Monitoring and RSPH Level 4 Certificate in Asbestos Laboratory and Project Management.
+Such qualifications are provided via the Royal Society for Public Health (RSPH), and have been especially created for industry professionals participating in asbestos management, working within UKAS endorsed businesses.

 Asbestos Removal Tasks Harrow